rvhuang/heuristic-suite/AlgorithmForce.Example.EightPuzzle/README.md

 #### Define Board State

-In this puzzle, the step is defined with `BoardState` class.
+In this example, the step is defined with `BoardState` class as following syntax.

 ```cs